Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 10

 with the annual "horse" going out

-with the four teams and doing some
+with the four teams and doing Some

 manoeuvres .
 Tomorrow we'll take

-vehicles and go thro some of the real
+vehicles and Go thro some of the real

-shriff.
+stuff.
 The afternoons are usually

 fairly long for we rarely finish